 My main investment interest areas are developer tooling, engineering productivity, platforms, and software engineering education.

-My investment philosophy is simple: I invest in companies I'd jump at the opportunity to work at, if I was not busy with my own business.
+My investment philosophy is simple: I invested in companies I'd jump at the opportunity to work at, if I was not busy with my own business.
 This also means I recommend all the below companies as great - and promising - places to work at.

 They all issue fair equity on top of a good salary.
 Thanks to equity, if the company does well, so do employees.
-They have a bold vision, a great team, and are rocket ships worth grabbing a seat on 🚀
+They have a bold vision, a great team, and are tackling interesting problems.

 Developer tooling 💻📱

 mobile.dev: setting the new standard for mobile development.
 I'm an active advisor and mobile.dev has been my single biggest investment.
 I strongly believe they will be in the front of center of innovating on modern mobile development - and become first mobile tooling unicorn.
 See jobs.

-Bytebase: the engineer's notepad.
+Stashpad: the developer notepad.
 A way to manage your working memory (RAM) as you do your daily work.
 I love this startup as they're starting with the best scratchpad any engineer can ask for, and then make it super easy to extend, share and customize it.

 incident.io: the way incident management should be.
 Founding members build one of the best incident management systems across the industry at Monzo.
 Now they're building an even better one for anyone to use.
 One of the most forward-thinking and inclusive teams I know of.
 See open jobs.

 DX: maximizing engineering efficiency, in a way that works.